TheGreenNoodle/everything-spacex/README.md

 1. Add the backend with node and express.
 DONE
 2. Create files for all of the different modules.
 DONE
-3. Plan out the routes of the site with express.
-NOT DONE
+3. Plan out the routes of the site with react routes.
+DONE
 4. Make plan for what each page route will contain.
 DONE
 5. Begin working on the layout of all these route pages in google slides.
 NOT DONE
-6. Start working on the CSS.
+6. Add the google slide layouts to the document.
+HTML only.
 NOT DONE
+7. Add Tweet API, YouTube API, and Weather API to backend.
+NOT DONE
+8. Start working on the CSS.
+NOT DONE
-7. Add Heroku url to README.
+9. Add Heroku URL to README.
 NOT DONE

 # Route page information